 Look for the symbol below called Addon Domains and click it.

 For this example, I’ve got hold of a free domain name to walk you through this process.
 I get free domains from Freenom.com – Now, you may think having a free domain is a good idea, but these are not your usual domain names.
 They don’t look the part for a business to be using.
-They’re great for practising though, and I have used one or two on PPC campaigns…but that’s another story.
+They’re great for practicing though, and I have used one or two on PPC campaigns…but that’s another story.

 Also, some, like this one below, are only good for a year.
-You then you have to pay for it if you want to carry on with that domain.
+You then have to pay for it if you want to carry on with that domain.

 Clicking the ADD DOMAIN button you will be taken to a form just like the one below.
 Follow the image command and you’re good to go.

 Next, you will see the the website has been created.

 Click ‘Go Back’ and you will see your new domain in the list below with data complied beside it.

 Now we’ve done that (simple, wasn’t it?) we need to find our Nameservers for Hostgator so we can replace the ones over at GoDaddy.